KenjiEndo15/breakingbAD/README.md

 ### Machines
 Currently, the 3 machines used are Windows Server 2019.
 The images are taken from [StefanScherer](https://app.vagrantup.com/StefanScherer/boxes/windows_2019/versions/2019.05.15) in version 2019.05.22.

+### Technologies used
+The laboratory make use of the following tools:

+- Python
+- Vagrant
+- Ansible
+- VirtualBox

 ## Getting started
 See [Read the Docs](https://breakingbad.readthedocs.io/en/latest/index.html)